Fagner3g/monpp-mobile/README.md

 # Monpp :moneybag: :rocket:

-Monpp é um sistema para gerenciamento de finanças familiar, onde visa compartilhamento a distribuição de contas em grupos.
+Monpp is a system for family financial management, which aims to share the distribution of accounts in groups.

-## Começando
+## Getting Started

-Essas instruções fornecerão uma cópia do projeto em execução na sua máquina local para fins de desenvolvimento e teste.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Pré-requisitos
+### Prerequisites

-Deve possuír o ambiente preparado para rodar react-native.
-Instruções para configurar [aqui](https://react-native.rocketseat.dev/)
+It must have prepared the environment to react-native.
+Instructions for setting [here] (https://react-native.rocketseat.dev/)

-### Instalando
+### Installing

-Clone o repositório
+Clone the repository

 `git clone https://github.com/Fagneregomes/monpp.git`

-## Executando
+## Running

 `cd monpp`

-depois
+after

-`yarn ios` se estiver com IOs
+`yarn ios` if you are with IOs

-ou
+or

-`yarn android` se estiver no windows ou linux
+`yarn android` if you are on windows or linux

-## Construído com
+## Built with

 - :white_check_mark: [React Native](https://pt-br.reactjs.org/)
 - :white_check_mark: [Typescript](https://www.typescriptlang.org/)